Canada - Data Protection Overview

 - Federal: Personal Information Protection and Electronic Documents Act 2000 ('PIPEDA');

 - British Columbia: Personal Information Protection Act, SBC 2003 c 63 ('BC PIPA');

 - Alberta: Personal Information Protection Act, SA 2003 c P-6.5 ('AB PIPA'); and

-- Quebec: Act respecting the Protection of Personal Information in the Private Sector, CQLR c P-39.1 ('Quebec Private Sector Act'), recently amended by the Act to modernize legislative provisions as regards the protection of personal information, 2021, Chapter 25 (formerly known as Bill 64) which is scheduled to take effect between one and three years from the date of assent on 22 September 2021; as of 22 September 2023, all provisions of the Quebec Private Sector Act will have come into force, except for the right to data portability, which will come into force on 22 September 2024.
+- Quebec: Act respecting the Protection of Personal Information in the Private Sector, CQLR c P-39.1 ('Quebec Private Sector Act'), recently amended by the Act to modernize legislative provisions as regards the protection of personal information, 2021, Chapter 25 (formerly known as Bill 64) which is scheduled to come into force in phases ranging between one and three years from the date of assent on 22 September 2021; as of 22 September 2023, all provisions of the Quebec Private Sector Act will have come into force, except for the right to data portability, which will come into force on 22 September 2024.

 In addition, Canadian anti-spam law, Canada's Anti-Spam Legislation, SC 2010 c 23 ('CASL'), frequently comes into play in relation to electronic marketing activities and there are numerous other statutes relating to personal health information, consumer protection, and the public sector.